 If you want to go Rap Jumping, try taking a couple of smaller steps first – before you take the leap!
 Visit rooftop balconies, observation decks and other places where you can (safely) look over the edge and see how you feel.
 If fear begins to flood your senses, utilise the tips mentioned in tip two (below).
 The idea is to keep placing yourself in these situations until you feel more at ease.

 If you’re afraid of heights, you’re probably well aware of that feeling of panic that sets in the moment you look over the edge!
 This feeling of panic is very physical; it’s often characterised by an increased heart rate, butterflies in your stomach, dizziness and sweaty palms among other things.

 The trick here is to learn how to control this physical reaction you experience when at heights.
 Take a moment before you look over the edge.
 Centre yourself, take a deep breath and focus your mind on the job at hand; this can help to calm your nerves.

 Question why you are afraid.

 Generally, people are scared of heights because they fear falling and getting hurt.
-It’s important to remember here that while some extreme sports do carry a high injury risk, rap jumping is one adrenaline-fuelled activity that is actually incredibly safe.
+It’s important to remember here that while some extreme sports do carry a high injury risk, Rap Jumping is one adrenaline-fuelled activity that is actually incredibly safe.

-Here at Rap Jumping TM, we’re committed to safety.
+Here at Rap Jumping, we’re committed to safety.
 Since commercialisation in 1989, we’ve held a 100% safety record – no one has been hurt.
 We use high quality, secure harnesses, and our experienced instructors will be with you every step of the way.
 Our instructors have been selected for their ability and have undergone thorough training; they know the ropes better than anyone!

 So for those who are nervous, question why you are afraid.
 If you’re scared of getting hurt, remember that our rap jumping courses are regulated and 100% safe.